Skip to content

 Ablation Study

-Configuration PPL (270M) Note
+Configuration PPL (270M) Description

-SAGE-Hybrid 29.95 Full method
+SAGE-Hybrid 29.95 Full Method

 SinkGD-Pure 192.7 Stateless method fails on embedding layer

-Lion-Hybrid 32.10 Replacing embedding-layer AdamW with Lion
+Lion-Hybrid 32.10 Replacing embedding AdamW with Lion

 Key Findings